 Before releasing any applications, you must ask yourself:

 - How does the application perform under normal circumstances?

 - How will it play in a different environment?

-- How will it perform when there are too many users logged in at the same time?
+- What will happen when too many users log-in in at the same time?
 How secure is the application?